-Hosted by TPS Eastern Region oordinated by Waynesburg Univ

-Coordinated by Waynesburg University Barbara Kirby, Director
+Hosted by TPS Eastern Region Coordinated by Waynesburg University Barbara Kirby, Director

 Overview

 The TPS Professional Development Providers Institute was developed for educators who lead professional development for colleagues.
 The course prepares educators to plan, customize, and deliver high-quality professional development events that support teachers in utilizing primary source materials from the Library of Congress digital archives to strengthen students' thinking and learning skills, as well as understanding of specific content.